 What is a Projector Lamp?

-There is an ARC gap filled with ultra-high pressurized mercury vapor in a projector bulb.
-The lamp operates by sending an electrical current across this pressurized ARC gap.
-The current lights the mercury vapor, causing the lamp to produce an extremely bright light.
-The bright light is shone onto an LCD or DLP panel and in turn produces the astounding images projectors are known for.
+How Does a Projector Bulb Work?In a projector bulb, there is an ARC gap that is filled with ultra-high pressurized mercury vapor; the lamp operates by sending an electrical current across this pressurized ARC gap.
+The current lights the mercury vapor, and causes the lamp to produce an extremely bright light.
+This bright light is shone onto an LCD or DLP panel which in turn produces the amazing images projectors are known for.

 Where is My Projector Lamp Located?